 - Subjects were then separated into quintiles based on nutrient intake for carbohydrate, fat (saturated, monounsaturated and polyunsaturated) and protein

 - Relationship between these nutritional indicators and overall mortality along with a variety of cardiovascular events were recorded.

 The results – is a high carb diet dangerous?

 The authors showed that a higher carbohydrate intake (approximately 60% of dietary intake) was associated with an increased risk of overall mortality, but not an increased risk of cardiovascular disease.

 When looking at total fat intake, and the various fat subtypes, they saw the opposite effect with higher fat intakes correlating with reduced overall mortality risk (see criticisms relating to “poverty diets” below).
-No significant association for any fat was observed in relation to overall cardiovascular disease risk, although a higher saturated fat intake was associated with a lower stroke risk.

 To interpret each graph, follow the black line (the blue dots represent the variation in responses).
 Where it moves above the dotted black line that diet is associated with a negative effect, whereas when it moves below the line it is a positive effect, (generally speaking we would also like to see the blue dots above or below the line as well).